 When an Interact client is ready to create a page, it calls the Page Renderer object to create it.
 In response, the Page Renderer object calls sub renderers (e.g., PageHeader renderer, Footer renderer, and so on) that create sub elements for the page DOM.
-If an extension is registered for a renderer’s extension point, it will be called with the appropriate context and the DOM element that was created in the base renderer.
-The extension then has all the information it needs to modify or ignore the element of the previous renderer.
-Alternatively, the extension can create a completely new DOM element using the context passed by the framework.
+When an Extension is registered for a renderer’s Extension point, it will be called with the appropriate context and the DOM element that was created in the base renderer.
+The Extension then has all the information it needs to modify or ignore the element of the previous renderer.
+Alternatively, the Extension can create a completely new DOM element using the context passed by the framework.

-The following architecture diagram shows an example of how extensions of the PageHeader extension point are used to modify the original DOM element.
-Note that the extensions are called in a specific order, which is the order in which they are organized in the application's settings.
-For details, refer to Working with Extensions in the Admin Console.
+The following diagram shows the architecture for how an Extension uses the PageHeader renderer point to modify the original DOM element.
+Note that the Extensions are called in a specific order, which is the order in which they are organized in the Application's settings.
+(For details, click here.)

 Using Extensions to Modify the Client